 We don't want to spend the entire 10 days in the city but don't want to spread ourselves too thin either.
 What suggestions?

-Dont know what kind of a budget you are on, but no doubt that the most spectacular option would be to catch a flight to see iguazu falls - 2 days to visit the falls is enough, its a great break from the city landscape, and its really unbelievable about 9 years ago
+Dont know what kind of a budget you are on, but no doubt that the most spectacular option would be to catch a flight to see iguazu falls - 2 days to visit the falls is enough, its a great break from the city landscape, and its really unbelievable over 9 years ago

 I'm guessing you've already been to Bs As and back by now.
 If not, and for others who might look to this post for answers, I suggest taking a day and going to El Tigre.
 You can get there by train on the Mitre line from Retiro terminal for only 1.35 pesos (~40 cents US).[The train is nothing fancy--a lot like a New York subway train--but its only about 45 minutes] You can take a nice tour by boat around the river delta region for about 40 pesos ($10 US), rent a kayak, visit some nice shops, and eat at waterside restaurants.
 It's still part of Buenos Aires province but you'll feel you are far far away from the big city.
 There's a visitor center at the train terminal that can give you information.